jhudsl/AnVIL_bookdown_style/.github/automatic-issues/add-authors.md

-- [ ] Fill in the `About.md` page to give credit to authors and contributors.
+- [ ] Fill in the `About.Rmd` page to give credit to authors and contributors.

 For more information about the `About.md` page, see [the ottr instructions](https://www.ottrproject.org/more_features.html#Giving_credits_to_contributors)